NeuroJSON/jsonmmap/JSON-Mmap_Specification.md

 ### Significant and insignficant characters

-In a JSON document, zero or more white-spaces can be inserted between data items without alternating the data structure stored in the document.
-Four white-space characters are permitted:
+In a JSON document, zero or more whitespaces can be inserted between data items without alternating the data structure stored in the document.
+Four whitespace characters are permitted:

 - space (` `): 0x20 in hex (ASCII code: 32)
 - linefeed (`\n`): 0x0A in hex (ASCII code: 20)
 - carrage return (`\r`): 0x0D in hex (ASCII code: 13)
 - horizontal tab (`\t`): 0x09 in hex (ASCII code: 9)

-We call the above white-space characters as **insignificant characters** and all non-white-space characters as **significant characters** in a JSON document.
+We call the above whitespace characters as **insignificant characters** and all non-whitespace characters as **significant characters** in a JSON document.

 Similarly, in a BJData/UBJSON document, zero or more `no-op` marker `N` can be inserted between data